• Skip to primary navigation

 LIFE AFTER WWII

-After its war service, like most timber gunboats, MASB 27 was sold off to become a houseboat.
+After its war service, like many timber gunboats, MA/SB 27 was sold off to become a houseboat.
 All armaments were removed.
-Oddly too, the three 24 litre Napier engines were taken out.
-In most cases, gunboat engines had been supplied by Packard under the Lend-Lease Agreement with the United States, and were duly returned after hostilities.
+The three 24 litre Napier engines were taken out.
+In many cases, gunboat engines had been supplied by Packard under the Lend-Lease Agreement with the United States and were duly returned after hostilities.

 The Jaffe family spent many happy times on board MASB 27 after the war

-Many of these boats were scrapped in 1945; some used as target boats for gunnery practice.
-The story shows that MASB 27 narrowly survived the scrap yard in 1945 and again in 1986/87.
+Many of these boats were scrapped in 1945; some used as targets for gunnery practice.
+The story shows that 27 narrowly survived the scrap yard in 1945 and again in 1986/87.
 Alongside this, she survived war service; perhaps we have a lucky boat.

 MASB 27 being moved from Hamble in Hampshire to Watchet in Somerset in 2013